rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

             }).
 ```

-Note that you can not declare an exchange that routes on both "hash-header" and
+Note that you declaring an exchange that routes on both "hash-header" and
-"hash-property".
-If you specify "hash-property" and then publish messages without
+"hash-property" is not allowed.
+When "hash-property" is specified, and a message
-a value in the named property, they will all get routed to the same
+is published without a value in the named property, they will all get routed to the same
 (arbitrarily-chosen) queue.

 ## Getting Help

 Any comments or feedback welcome, to the
 [RabbitMQ mailing list](https://groups.google.com/forum/#!forum/rabbitmq-users).

+## Implementation Details

+The hash function used in this plugin as of RabbitMQ 3.7.8
+is [A Fast, Minimal Memory, Consistent Hash Algorithm](https://arxiv.org/abs/1406.2294) by Lamping and Veach.

+When a queue is bound to a consistent hash exchange, the protocol method, `queue.bind`,
+carries a weight in the routing (binding) key.
+The binding is given
+a number of buckets on the hash ring (hash space) equal to the weight.
+When a queue is unbound, the buckets added for the binding are deleted.
+These two operations use linear algorithms to update the ring.

+To perform routing the exchange extract the appropriate value for hashing,
+hashes it and retrieves a bucket number from the ring, then the bucket and
+its associated queue.

+The implementation assumes there is only one binding between a consistent hash
+exchange and a queue.
+Having more than one bunding is unnecessary because
+queue weight can be provided at the time of binding.

 ## Continuous Integration